Midland and South Western Junction Railway: Marlborough to Andover

 The SM&AR was therefore refused permission to open until the GWR (effectively the managing company for the B&HER and the Marlborough Railway) improved the arrangements at Savernake, in particular providing interlocking and the signalling system on the branch.
-This required an enabling act, the SM&A Act 1882.
+This required an enabling act, the Swindon, Marlborough and Andover Railway Act 1882 (45 & 46 Vict. c. cxcv).

 At this time the southern section of the SM&AR was ready, and the company had engaged and trained staff to work the line, so it started a train service from its Grafton station to Andover, beginning on 1 May 1882 and using a temporary connection at the point of geographical junction near Andover (later to be called Red Post Junction).
 Permanent use of such a connection was prohibited, and the third track from there to Andover, for the use of SM&AR trains, came into use on 20 November 1882.
 Intermediate stations were at Collingbourne, Ludgershall and Weyhill.

 The GWR was not hastening to make the Marlborough line ready for the intruder, and the financial responsibility for the improvement works went to arbitration; meanwhile the officials of the SM&AR, responsible for two separated sections of railway, had to acquire a horse and trap for managerial visits to their line.
 The works were finalised on 30 January 1883, so finally the SM&AR was able to operate throughout from Swindon to Andover, from 5 February 1883.
 Its own route ran from Rushey Platt (near Swindon) to Marlborough Junction (13 mi 47 ch) and Wolfhall Junction (east of Savernake on the B&HER) to Red Post Junction (west of Andover, 14 mi 1 ch).
 All was single track except the connecting curve at Rushey Platt and a short section at Marlborough.
 The capital expenditure had been over £600,000.